MissDebby/Help-Desk-Lab/01-Windows/Windows-Fundamentals-Day1.md

 Where I found it:I simply searched on the Start menu.

-What I observed:I observed that when you click on aparticular disk, it will show you options to delete or view properties of a particular disk partition.
+What I observed:I observed that when you click on a particular disk, it will show you options to delete or view properties of a particular disk partition.
 You can also open and view it's content.
-On
+On my computer I have 5 disk partitions including OS(C:) which uses the NTFS and has the largest capacity at 454.98 GB which is high compared to the other partitions because it is the main storage space for my computer holding system files, user data, applications etc.

 ---